Skip to main content

 We are recommended by Angie’s List’s and we’re also Yelp-recommended for a residential electrician and lighting repairs for your home in Johnson County, Kansas and the Kansas City metro.
 Call Jeremy Electrical for professional local help with:

-Professional Electrical Home Safety Inspections by Electrical Contractors in Johnson County, KS
+Electrical Safety Inspections in Johnson County, KS

 One of the things that sets us apart from other electricians in Overland Park and the Johnson County, Kansas area is our prices.
 Because we’re not a large company with lots of overhead, we can offer the most competitive prices in town.
 And if you don’t believe us, call us for free estimate.
 We’ll quote you a price.
 But call us last, because once you hear our price, you’ll want us to perform the electrical repair or installation while we’re there.
 Indoor lighting, outdoor lighting, lighting and wiring for remodeling projects – we do it all.
 Call Jeremy Electrical today for fast, friendly, and affordable residential electrician services in Overland Park, Kansas City, Lenexa, Olathe, Leawood, Prairie Village, Mission, KS and all of Johnson County, Kansas.